 One in every four water heaters we inspect have an issue with the temperature pressure relief valve (TPR).
 The valve is usually located on the side, close to the top (some older units it’s on the top).

-There must be a pipe attached to the TPR that terminates within 6″ of the floor (it does not have to go to a drain).
+it must terminate within six inches of the floor (it does not have to go to a drain).

 Why not check yours today?
-(Do not pull the lever on the valve)